Climate Change Reconsidered II: Biological Impacts

 Climate Change Reconsidered, a two-volume report from the Nongovernmental International Panel on Climate Change (NIPCC) originally published by The Heartland Institute in 2009 and 2011, wa

-NIPCC IR1 - Chapter 4 - Cryosphere, Ocean Dynamics, and Hydrology
+NIPCC IR1 - Chapter 10 - Economic and Other Policy Implications

-NIPCC IR1 - Chapter 1 - Climate Models and Their Limitations
+NIPCC IR1 - Chapter 3 - Paleoclimate and Recent Temperature

 The mission of the Heartland Institute is to discover, develop, and promote free-market solutions to social and economic problems.